Fran-98/pytol/docs/mission_creation.md

 # Mission Creation Guide

 This guide covers how to create VTOL VR missions programmatically using Pytol.
+For a system-by-system inventory of everything the library serializes, see the [Core Mission Systems Implementation Reference](core_systems_implementation.md).

 ## Quick Start